-In accordance with Rule 4-1-5 in case of major wind or disruptive conditions, on the green players can kick the ball without removing the ball marker, to be able to find its exact original position in case of ball movement.
+In case of major wind or disruptive conditions, on the green players can kick the ball without removing the ball marker, to be able to find its exact original position in case of ball movement.

 Players can mark their ball and clean it if it's in the green zone.